JusheyC/anandvan/README.md

-# Anandvan - A Nature Homestay Management App
+# Anandvan, Homestay Management App

 This is a single-folder, client-side web application for managing bookings, expenses, and invoices for Anandvan.